-Pass Your Maine Exam the First Time
+Pass Your Maine Real Estate Exam the First Time

 Maine requires 55 hours of pre-licensing education - one of the lowest in the country!
 The exam tests shoreland zoning regulations and seasonal property considerations.
 Waterfront transactions have unique setback and environmental requirements you'll need to know.